tejaspokale22/google-form-autofill/README.md

 - Star the repository if you find it useful
 - Share with others who might benefit
 - Contribute code, documentation, or ideas

----

-**Note**: This extension is not affiliated with Google.
-Google Forms is a trademark of Google LLC.